Junior Eurovision Song Contest 2012: Location

-On 11 October 2011, the European Broadcasting Union (EBU) announced that the Dutch broadcaster AVRO had won the right to host next year's event.
+The European Broadcasting Union (EBU) invited broadcasters to bid for the rights to host the contest.
+At the meeting of heads of delegations on 11 October 2011 in Yerevan, the EBU announced that the Dutch broadcaster AVRO had won the right to host next year's event.

 On 27 February 2012, it was announced that the tenth edition of the contest would take place on 1 December and be held at the Heineken Music Hall (or commonly abbreviated as HMH) in Amsterdam.
 The Heineken Music Hall was specially designed for music shows, several artists like Madonna and Kylie Minogue made shows at the venue.
 Furthermore, it is often used by the Dutch Entertainment Company Q-dance for the Event-Series X-Qlusive taking place several times a year.
-The big hall (also called Black Box) has been used for concerts and boasts a capacity of 5,500 and is 3000 m².
+The big hall (also called Black Box) has been used for concerts and boasts a capacity of 5,500 and is 3000 m2.
 After parties are given in a smaller hall, with a capacity of 700.

+Participants

+On 1 September 2012, it was confirmed that twelve countries would be taking part in the contest.
+This was the lowest number of entries so far.
+Debuting countries were Albania, Azerbaijan and Israel.
+Latvia and Lithuania withdrew after competing since 2010, while Bulgaria and Macedonia withdrew after competing in the 2011 edition.
+With Macedonia withdrawing, this was the first (and so far only) time since the contest inception that no country of the former Yugoslavia participated in the Junior Eurovision Song Contest.

+Prior to the event, a digital compilation album featuring all the songs from the 2012 contest, along with karaoke versions, was put together by the European Broadcasting Union and released by Universal Music Group in November 2012.